 7.)
 Lake Louise

-Lake Louise (not to be confused with the name of the nearby small town) is perhaps the most popular of all the sights to see in Banff and definitely the most recognisable.
+Lake Louise (not to be confused with the name of the nearby small town) is perhaps the best things to do in Banff and easily the most recognisable.

 Around the lake runs a path, called the Lake Louise Lakeshore Trail, which runs along the northwest side of the lake before meeting up with other trails farther along so do check this out once you’re done with soaking up the amazing views at the Lake.